ccieblogger/netraven/docs/development_logs/feature_api_container_refactor/02_implementation_plan.md

 4. Documentation is complete and accurate
 5. Container configuration meets all security and performance requirements

+## Getting Started Guide

+For developers working on this refactoring, here's a quick guide to get started:

+1. **Understand the Architecture**: Review the source of truth documents to understand the intended design
+2. **Examine Current Implementation**: Explore the relevant files starting with `/netraven/web/`
+3. **Run the Container**: Test the current functionality using Docker Compose
+4. **Begin with Phase 1**: Start by addressing the inconsistencies in the API structure
+5. **Document Changes**: Update the development logs as you progress

 ## Project Coding Principles

 All implementation work will adhere to the project's coding principles as outlined in the README.md document for this refactoring effort.